Sparse Temporal Disaggregation: Conclusion

 \section{Conclusion}

 The process of using high frequency indicators to construct high frequency renditions of low frequency information, known as temporal disaggregation, is widely used in official statistics.
-However, traditional methods \citep{chow1971best,dagum2006benchmarking} have become somewhat outdated and unusable with the large-scale, high-frequency administrative and alternative data sources NSIs increasingly seek to utilise.
+However, traditional methods \citep{chow1971best,dagum2006benchmarking} have become somewhat outdated and may not be compatible with the large-scale, high-frequency administrative and alternative data sources NSIs increasingly seek to utilise.

-In this article, we have introduced a novel framework for temporal disaggregation in settings where the number of indicators used can exceed the low frequency sample size.
-This framework, named Sparse Temporal Disaggregation (spTD), builds estimators that incorporate regulariser penalty functions into the well-established Chow and Lin cost function to promote more parsimonious modelling.
+In this article, we have introduced a novel Sparse Temporal Dissagregation (spTD) framework that can operate in settings where the number of indicators used can exceed the low frequency sample size.
+The method builds estimators that incorporate regulariser penalty functions into the well-established Chow and Lin cost function to promote more parsimonious modelling.
 By focusing on the $\ell_1$-norm (LASSO) penalty \citep{tibshirani1996regression}, we have produced methodology that is able to simultaneously select important indicators and estimate their regression coefficients.
 Through extensive simulation studies, we have shown $\ell_1$-spTD to outperform Chow-Lin temporal disaggregation in all moderate dimensional scenarios and provide accurate and interpretable estimates in high dimensions.
-Code for replicating our analysis and implementing the $\ell_1$-spTD algorithm can be found at \url{https://github.com/mosleyl/spTD}.
+While recovery of the true high-frequency series and regression parameters becomes slightly more challenging with a smaller sample size ($n<100$) and smaller regression coefficient value ($\beta_j < 5$) than ones considered, we do find our method still outperforms Chow-Lin in these scenarios.
+Extra simulation studies not presented in this paper confirm this.
+As might be expected with a LASSO related method, we found that when indicators are highly correlated and break the irrepresentability condition, recovery of the correct support of $\bbeta$ is difficult.
+A further limitation of our proposed method is in scenarios when the true support of the indicator set considered is actually dense.
+As the $\ell_1$ variant of our method relies on the assumption of sparsity, it may perform poorly in this setting.
+Factor based approaches may be a better option in this setting, or utilising alternative penalisation strategies, i.e. ridge regression.

 Applying this method to the disaggregation of quarterly GDP data also highlighted $\ell_1$-spTD's ability to achieve an accurate monthly estimate whilst informing us of the most relevant indicators.
 Unlike previous approaches there are no restrictions here on the number of indicators we can input to the model.
 This application can be easily extended to produce monthly (or more frequent) estimates of numerous headline variables and accurate disaggregated estimates can act as cost-efficient alternatives to sending out expensive surveys frequently.